nnecec/ecec/README.md

 - 💻 Code Refactoring and Optimization
 - 📝 Documentation and Tutorials

-AFO is an open source project and we welcome contributions from the community!
+ecec is an open source project and we welcome contributions from the community!
 Check out our GitHub page to find out more and get involved.

-We hope you find AFO useful and that it helps you become an even better developer! 🚀
+We hope you find ecec useful and that it helps you become an even better developer! 🚀